huangli712/ACFlow/docs/src/library/grid.md

 *Grids on imaginary axis.*

-In the **ACFlow** package, the input correlators are defined on `grid`, while the calculated spectral functions are defined on `mesh`.
-The **ACFlow** package supports both imaginary-time and Matsubara frequency grids.
+In the ACFlow toolkit, the input correlators are defined on `grid`, while the calculated spectral functions are defined on `mesh`.
+The ACFlow toolkit supports both imaginary time and Matsubara frequency grids.
+Note that for Matsubara frequency grid, the bosonic and fermionic grids are different.

 ## Contents